tonynguyen1799/carpark/README.md

 ### How to run

-Using docker-compose to bring MySQL as database, build the Docker image for project and running.
+Using Docker to containerize the API and docker-compose to running.

 ```
 docker-compose up